iip-ecosphere/platform/platform/tools/Install/README-win.md

 ### Prepare the devices

 On devices, the installation may differ depending on the desired degree of containerization.
-If you want to run the fundamental platform components on bare metal, please install also JDK 13, maven, python, python packages and docker on the devices.
+If you want to run the fundamental platform components on bare metal, please install also JDK, Maven, Python, Python packages and Docker on the devices.
 If you plan to run only containers on the devices, docker is sufficient.

 Create or edit the ``daemon.json`` file (usually in ``C:\ProgramData\Docker\config\daemon.json``) in order to access the local Docker registry installed above, here without TLS certificate ("147.172.178.145" should be changed to the IP address of your machine that running the Docker registry).
 For an empty file, this looks like: